How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 What are the most important AMH sections for OPRA preparation?

 Priority sections are cardiovascular (antihypertensives, anticoagulants, statins), endocrine (diabetes medications, corticosteroids), infections (first-line antibiotics for common conditions), and CNS (antidepressants, antipsychotics, analgesics).
 Also study the appendices on drug interactions, renal impairment dosing, and drugs in pregnancy.
+These Tier 1 sections cover the majority of exam questions.

 Related Articles